liliangnike/My-Kubernetes/README.md

 # My-Kubernetes
-This project is used to learning Kebernetes.
+This project is used to learn Kubernetes.
 It should include:
 1. Kubernetes learning notes
 2. Kubernetes commands